canonical/opensearch-operator/documentation/tutorials/1-5-connecting-to-opensearch.md

     started: 2022-12-06 10:33:24 +0000 UTC
 ```

-Save the ca-cert, username, and password, because you'll need them in the next section.
+Save the ca-cert (value of `tls-ca` in the previous response), username, and password, because you'll need them in the next section.

 ### Create and Access OpenSearch Indices